Rave-Saber/Rave-Saber-Hardware/README.md

 The Rave Saber board includes voltage regulation, utility headers, input buttons, and an Atmel ATmega168a microchip.

-TODO: Add info about circuit & sub-circuits here.
-Use KiCAD schematic instead of the fritzing one.

 ### Connectors

 ![The various RaveSaber connectors](https://github.com/Rave-Saber/Rave-Saber-Hardware/raw/master/img/schematic-connectors.png)